No such thing as 'crazy cat lady', study finds

 The researchers questioned 561 people about their pet ownership, mental wellbeing and social lives.

 “We found no evidence to support the ‘cat lady’ stereotype: cat-owners did not differ from others on self-reported symptoms of depression, anxiety or their experiences in close relationships,” the researchers said.

 “Our findings, therefore, do not fit with the notion of cat-owners as more depressed, anxious or alone.”

 This is in line with a study by researchers at University College London, who in 2017 found no link between owning a cat and the development of psychotic symptoms.

 As well as looking for a potential link between pet ownership and mental health-related or social difficulties, the researchers also observed how the participants reacted to distress calls from animals.

 Cat and dog owners were found to be more likely to react with empathy when they heard an animal’s distress calls, with owners getting sadder than non-owners when they heard a cat meow or a dog whimper.

 A growing body of research points to the many benefits of caring for a cat or dog, including a positive impact on mental health, helping to relieve depression, anxiety and stress.

-If you’re lucky enough to share your home with a cat, protect your puss with cat insurance from Purely Pets!
+If you’re lucky enough to share your home with a cat, protect your puss with insurance for your cat from Purely Pets!